siraat-ai-academy/freelance-content-writing-suite-by-jamalu/05-content-strategy-planning/29-editorial-brief-creation-for-teams.md

 - Extracting tone-of-voice cues from past content
 - Suggesting content structures based on audience needs

-But the **soul** of the brief — the rhythm, clarity, and tone alignment — is added by **Jamalu**.
+But the **soul** of the brief — the rhythm, clarity, and tone alignment — is added by **Eks2**.
 I listen for what *your* brand wants to say, and then build a brief that helps others say it well.

 It’s not automation.
 It’s augmentation — with heart.